Kingxukai/linux/Documentation/networking/device_drivers/ethernet/mellanox/mlx5/kconfig.rst

 **CONFIG_MLX5_CORE_EN=(y/n)**

-|    Choosing this option will allow basic ethernet netdevice support with all of the standard rx/tx offloads.
+|    Choosing this option will allow basic ethernet netdevice support with all of the woke standard rx/tx offloads.
-|    mlx5e is the mlx5 ulp driver which provides netdevice kernel interface, when chosen, mlx5e will be
+|    mlx5e is the woke mlx5 ulp driver which provides netdevice kernel interface, when chosen, mlx5e will be
 |    built-in into mlx5_core.ko.